CollinBradford/BeginningFPGA/Instructional-1.md

 end Behavioral;
 ```

 This next part is the meat of the module.
 It's where we set the logic that will use the inputs and define the outputs.
-Firts, we declare a signal and call it ```counter```.
+First, we declare a signal and call it ```counter```.
 This signal is like the others we used as inputs and outputs, but it is of the type ```STD_LOGIC_VECTOR``` instead of ```STD_LOGIC```.
 This just means that it is a multiple bit signal.
 The parenthesis designate that it will be a 25 bit signal and the most significant bit, MSB, is in first, with the least significant bit, LSB, in the leftmost position.

 The process block means that everything inside is done in sequential order.
 First we check if ```rst``` is high.
 If it is, we reset the counter to 0.
-As long as ```rst``` is low, we will incriment the counter by one each time the clock signal goes high.
-The counter will count all the way to 1111111111111111111111111 (33,554,431 or 2^25) and once it is incrimented again, it will go back to zero since there isn't enough room to store the extra bit.
+As long as ```rst``` is low, we will increment the counter by one each time the clock signal goes high.
+The counter will count all the way to 1111111111111111111111111 (33,554,431 or 2^25) and once it is incremented again, it will go back to zero since there isn't enough room to store the extra bit.

 The last thing we need to do is assign the `led`output the value of the 25th bit of the counter.
 This will turn it on and off.

-Also, I should mention that paranthesis around a number designate a vector.
+Also, I should mention that parentheses around a number designate a vector.
 Apostrophes around a number designate a standard logic type.

 ### A Note About Timing

 The timing of your LED will depend on the clock speed of your device.
-As an example, the clock speed of my device is 50mhz so it oscilates at 50,000,000 times a second.
+As an example, the clock speed of my device is 50 mhz so it oscillates at 50,000,000 times a second.
 That means that each clock cycle takes 1/50,000,000 of a second to complete.
 1 / 50,000,000 * 33,554,431 = 0.671 So our led will blink every 0.671 seconds.